 Because kratom is unregulated, there’s a ton of crap out there.
 Kratom is often contaminated with bacteria or other stimulants.
 That’s why it’s absolutely crucial that you buy your kratom from a company with strict, third-party testing standards.

-That’s why Viable Kratom is the only brand that we recommend.
+We recommend Viable Kratom.
 They’re GMP (good manufacturing practices) approved, and display the purity results of every batch of kratom on their site.
 They even have video tours of their manufacturing.

-The other concern, as we’ve mentioned, is to manage your dosage.
+The other concern, as we’ve mentioned, is managing your dosage.
 Kratom is addictive, like many drugs.
 But, also like many drugs, that doesn’t mean it can’t be used safely.
 Start with a small dose, and keep it at a moderate dose.

 With all of this said, we recommend Viable’s White Vein Borneo kratom.
 It’s simple and pure.